 But, DUI laws and penalties are not country-wide.
 In fact, many aspects of these laws vary greatly from state to state and may even be specific to a single state.

 Laws that allow or require the use of SCRAM Continuous Alcohol Monitoring® (SCRAM CAM®) also vary at the state level.
-For instance, repeat offenders in North Dakota are required to participate in the 24/7 Sobriety Program for twelve months, which mandates participants being placed on SCRAM CAM or twice daily breath testing.
-In Colorado, SCRAM CAM can be used as a condition of bail for repeat offenders or for probationers.
+For instance, those convicted of repeat offenses in North Dakota are required to participate in the 24/7 Sobriety Program for twelve months, which mandates participants being placed on SCRAM CAM or twice daily breath testing.
+In Colorado, SCRAM CAM can be used as a condition of bail for repeat offenses or for probationers.
 While in Utah, SCRAM CAM can be ordered by the court for anyone with a BAC of 0.16 or higher at the time of arrest.

 Penalties such as alcohol monitoring requirements, minimum fines, license suspension, and even jail or prison time are state-specific.
 Use our state search tool to learn more about the DUI laws and penalties specific to your area.